-I’m Libby, a professional gardener cultivating my inner writer as I do battle with brambles and adverbs in Derbyshire.
+I’m Libby Cutts, a professional gardener cultivating my inner writer as I do battle with brambles and adverbs in Derbyshire.
 I like fiction with flavour, non-fiction with chewy bits and mostly write the dark with a touch of the bittersweet.
 I’m lucky enough to be represented by the lovely Emily Glenister at the DHH Literary Agency.

 At the head of my genre queue is crime, with horror and gothic lurking behind it.
-SF/F and literary fiction peer over their shoulders desperate not to be forgotten.
+Fantasy and literary fiction peer over their shoulders desperate not to be forgotten.
 My non-fiction queue is full of historians, true crime, writers writing about writing and, now-and-again, popular science.
 I love poetry but don’t read it as often as I’d like.

 You can follow me or contact me on twitter @libbycutts